kostasgioko/TurtleBot-Node-RED/README.md

 ## A graphical application development methodology for remote robots in the context of cyber-physical systems.

-This project is part of my Thesis for the Electrical and Computer Engineering programme of Aristotle University of Thessaloniki.
+This project was part of my Diploma Thesis for the Electrical and Computer Engineering programme of Aristotle University of Thessaloniki.

 ## Abstract